Languages can be the most inclusive subject on any curriculum, and universities can play a role in making that happen.

 In 2022 we partnered with the French and German cultural institutes in London to create, test and publish inclusive resources for French and German learners.
 Through consultation with partner organisations poco.lit (Berlin) and ATLAS (Arles) we selected literary texts particularly suited to this inclusive approach and then worked with Stephen Spender Trust Associates to design and deliver workshops in secondary schools in Suffolk, Merseyside and Cambridgeshire.
 Observations of these workshops and interviews with participating teachers have contributed to the project’s overall principles and guidelines, to be published in autumn 2023.

 We really enjoyed the workshop and the students got a lot out of the opportunity.
 Students found it fun and picked up new skills along the way.
 It was accessible to all of them, and they especially enjoyed the opportunity to learn more about careers in languages.

 We held a number of roundtable discussions to review new and existing Anthea Bell Prize resources and to gather feedback and ideas from teachers, Oxford University students, academics, and other translation and language specialists.
 We worked with teachers to test the new resources with young people across the UK.

-Alongside these Anthea Bell Prize resources, we are developing a set of guidelines and principles for inclusive creative translation, which will be published on our website in summer 2023.
+Alongside these Anthea Bell Prize resources, we are developing a set of guidelines and principles for inclusive creative translation, which will be published on our website in autumn 2023.
 We are developing these guidelines and principles in consultation with the project’s steering committee.
 This guidance will inform the development of all future QTE and SST materials, and is also designed to support teachers and schools to deliver their own creative translation activities in the classroom, to inspire and encourage more young people to continue studying and engaging with languages at school, university and beyond.